sirupsen/sirupsen.github.io/content/napkin/problem-16-simulation/index.md

 it?
 According to [Wikipedia][monty], Erdős, one of the most renowned mathematicians in history also wasn't convinced until he was shown a simulation!

-After writing [my simulation][montysim] however, I finally feel like I get it.
+After writing [my simulation][montysim], however, I finally feel like I get it.
-Writing a simulation not only gives you a result you can trust more than your intuition, but also develops your understanding of the problem dramatically.
+Writing a simulation not only gives you a result you can trust more than your intuition but also develops your understanding of the problem dramatically.
 I won't try to offer an in-depth explanation here, click the [video link above][montyvid], or try to implement a simulation -- and you'll see!